eurec4a/halo-flight-phase-separation/README.md

 A flight segment is a period of some constant characteristics during a RF.
 For example during a circle segment, the roll angle and the temporal change in aircraft heading can be assumed to roughly be constant.
-The circles during EUREC4A were especially associated with the regular launch of dropsondes, most of the time 12 per circle, every 30 ° heading.
+The circles during EUREC4A were especially associated with the regular launch of dropsondes, most of the time 12 per circle, every 30 Â° heading.
 Such general characteristics of the various flight segments and a first idea about the flight patterns from the flight reports (available on [aeris](https://observations.ipsl.fr/aeris/eurec4a/#/)) are used as a starting point to approach the flight phase segmentation.
 The BAHAMAS datasets and the dropsonde launch